+This subclause requires a complete rewrite to have it reflect C++ issues.

 C is a relatively small language with a limited syntax set lacking many of the complex features of some other languages.
 Many of the complex features in C are not implemented as part of the language syntax, but rather implemented as library routines.
 As such, most of the available features in C are used relatively frequently.

 Common use across a variety of languages may make some features less obscure.
 Because of the unstructured code that is frequently the result of using goto’s, the goto statement is frequently restricted, or even outright banned, in some C development environments.
 Even though the goto is encountered infrequently and the use of it considered obscure, because it is fairly obvious as to its purpose and since its use is common to many other languages, the functionality of it is easily understood by even the most junior of programmers.